Alligator & Bear Regulations

 For the privilege of hunting bear, in addition to the required hunting license and big game permit, a hunter must obtain a bear tag issued in his/her name at a cost of $25 for residents and $100 for nonresidents.
 Youth under the age of 16 are required to obtain a youth bear tag from the department at no cost.
-Bear tags are available over the counter at DNR offices in Charleston, Clemson, Columbia, Florence, and York.
+Bear tags are available over the counter at SCDNR offices in Charleston, Clemson, Columbia, Florence, York and at SCDNR at the Market.
 Tags can be ordered by telephone a 1-866-714-3611 or online at: http://dnr.sc.gov/purchase.html.

-A handwritten application can be obtained on page 118 of this publication or at http://dnr.sc.gov/regs/pdf/speciallicenseapp.pdf.
+A handwritten application can be obtained on Applications (PDF) of this publication or at http://dnr.sc.gov/regs/pdf/speciallicenseapp.pdf.

 The possession and use of bear tags is limited to the individual to whom it was issued.
 Tags must be attached to the bear before being moved from the point of kill.

-- Harvested bear must be reported within 24 hours to Clemson SCDNR at
+- Harvested bear must be reported by midnight on day of harvest to Clemson SCDNR at 864-986-6249.

 Still Hunt (No Dogs): Oct.
 17-23